marciomarinho/flyway-demo/README.md

-# jpa-basic-mappings
+# FlyWay Demo

-Basic JPA Mappings examples

-* One-To-One
-* One-To-Many
-* Many-To-One
+Database Migrations and versioning made easy !

-* Many-To-Many
+* Create initial schema
+* Create a new index
+* Create a new Entity + Table